-Protecting your assets when you’re facing divorce or separation
+Protecting your assets when facing a divorce or separation

-Dealing with any divorce or separation can be a very difficult time in life.
-If you, or your partner, have significant wealth, the process of divorce can become even more complex than usual, when managing multiple properties, investment assets, other financial structures or trust interests that need to be dealt with.
-If you have children, this can add to the complexity of the situation, with maintenance agreements, living arrangements and other factors, such as education costs, to be decided.
+Dealing with a divorce or separation can be a very difficult time in life.
+If you, or your partner, have significant wealth, the process of divorce can become more complex than usual, when managing multiple properties, investment assets, other financial structures or trust interests that need to be dealt with.
+If you have children, this can add to the complications with maintenance agreements and other expenses, such as education costs, to be decided.
 As with all parents you will also need to sort out the care arrangements for your children.

-Thinking clearly and making the right decisions in this situation can be difficult, but we are here to help give you back a sense of control and make the entire process more manageable.
-We have experience in dealing with the aspects arising from relationship breakdowns in the high net worth family solicitor services, which are tailored to your needs.
+Thinking clearly and making the right decisions at such a time can be difficult when emotions run high, but we are here to support you at each stage and make the entire process more manageable.
+We have experience in dealing with the aspects arising from relationship breakdowns in the high net worth and our support and guidance is tailored to your specific needs.

-If you or your partner are considered to be wealthy, legal advice for divorce will mirror that for any other couple to a certain degree, but there are likely to be additional factors or challenges that not every firm of solicitors are used to handling.
-Our team of experienced high net worth solicitors are familiar with all of the complexities involved with divorce and separation of those with significant wealth or a large number of assets, and we can provide all of the support you need to find the best possible outcome from the situation.
+Albeit the legal process for a divorce will mirror that for all couples, there are likely to be additional factors or challenges if there is substantial wealth that require specialist input.
+Our team of experienced solicitors are familiar with the complexities involved with divorce and separation of those with significant resources and sophisticated financial structures and we will support and guide you to achieve the best possible outcome for you and your family.

-Some of the issues that we regularly assist with in these types of cases include:
+Some of the financial issues that we frequently assist with in these types of cases include:

 - Business assets